Harvard researchers discover a surprising reason why Zoom and Skype won’t kill business travel

 It’s a study rife with implications for the COVID-19 era, when business travel has been grounded worldwide.
 “According to our study, the world is benefiting enormously by mobilizing the knowhow in brains through business travel.
 A permanent shutdown of this channel would probably imply a double-digit loss in global GDP,” Ricardo Hausmann, director of Harvard’s Growth Lab, said in a statement.

-Outside of COVID-19, the study also has implications for patterns of economic growth, suggesting it could be shaped by the relative ease of traveling to certain countries.
+Outside of COVID-19, the study also has implications for patterns of economic growth, suggesting they could be shaped by the relative ease of traveling to certain countries.

 “Obstacles to business travel, such as cumbersome visa regimes and long connections, constrain access to knowhow and limit growth opportunities, especially in developing countries,” Frank Neffke, a research director at the Growth Lab, said in a statement.
-The top countries for importing knowhow are currently Austria, Ireland, and Switzerland—which are located close to a trove of knowhow-rich countries—while Iraq, Bangladesh, and Pakistan have the fewest visitors bringing knowhow.
+The top countries importing knowhow are Austria, Ireland, and Switzerland—which are located close to a trove of knowhow-rich countries—while Iraq, Bangladesh, and Pakistan have the fewest knowhow-bringing visitors.